Saad el-Shazly: Six Day War (1967)

 During the Six-Day War, Shazly showed great merit and tactical awareness.
 He was positioned in the middle of Sinai with a mixed unit of one infantry battalion, two Sa'ka (Thunderbolt) battalions, and one tank battalion.
 Following the initial air raid and subsequent superiority of the Israeli Air Force (IAF), the Egyptian command had given a chaotic order for all of its troops to retreat westward which would cause most of them to be mopped by the IAF, especially after most communications were lost between the troops and the Egyptian command; Shazly, however, took the most unbelievable of chances and headed eastward through thin passages, invading Israel itself.
 He eventually positioned himself in the Negev desert, behind most enemy lines.
-This feat would have made him one of the few Arab generals to ever successfully take and hold territory inside Israel.
+This feat made him one of the few Arab generals to ever successfully take and hold territory inside Israel.

-He stayed there with his battalions under the cover of two mountains to avoid IAF bombing for two days, the 6th and 7 June.
+He stayed there with his battalions under the cover of two mountains to avoid IAF bombing for two days, 6 and 7 June.
 Finally, he succeeded in making contact with the Egyptian command which ordered him to immediately retreat west of the Suez Canal.
 He responded with one of the most difficult maneuvers executed in the history of the Egyptian–Israeli conflict, a night march (with mechanized units and tanks accompanying) in the desert and through enemy lines.
 His unit managed to cover about 60 miles of ground throughout the Sinai, without any air support or intelligence.
 As dawn broke, the column was spotted by Israeli aircraft, which made low-level passes, bombing and strafing his forces.
 Lacking anti-aircraft weaponry, his forces could only reply with machine gun and small arms fire.
 Over 100 of his troops were killed, but the Israeli planes eventually went off in search of other targets, and his column drove on, managing to avoid Israeli ground forces and reaching the Suez Canal.
 He became the last military commander to pass from the east of the canal to the west.

 In the later years, he was highly respected within the Egyptian military for his feats and was eventually granted the command of the combined paratroopers and Sa'ka Forces from which he would move on to be the chief of staff of the Egyptian army and play a major role in the Egyptian major offensive in 1973.